Swap Pernod with Herbsaint, Ricard, Ouzo, Lillet Blanc, and Noilly Prat Dry Vermouth.

 No problem!
 We rallied, tasted, and tested to bring you alternatives that promise not to compromise flavor.

 Did you know?
-Licorice-flavored spirits and ingredients can elevate a recipe or cocktail from good to unforgettable.
+Licorice-flavored spirits and ingredients can improve a recipe or cocktail from good to unforgettable.

 That's why finding a solid Pernod stand-in is key.

-Join us as we reveal our top picks that blend seamlessly into recipes, ensuring you never miss a beat.
+Join us as we reveal our top picks that blend smoothly into recipes, making sure you never miss a beat.

-If you’re looking for a Pernod substitute, there are plenty of options available.
-Here are the five best substitutes for Pernod:
+If you're looking for a Pernod substitute, there are plenty of options available - and for unexpected kitchen swaps, see eggs substitutes in meatballs guide.

 1 - Herbsaint